 - treatment for minor, acute, and chronic illnesses and injuries,

 - supply of over-the-counter drugs for emergency relief,

 - information about medications and medical conditions,

-- routine preventative and health assessment exams, such as blood sugar, triglycerides, cholesterol level as well as blood pressure monitoring,
+- routine preventative and health assessment exams, such as blood sugar and blood pressure monitoring,

 - vaccines for eligible students, as well as following up on immunization requirements for health professionals, athletes and LAU dorm residents,